Does More Content Mean More Traffic?

 As far as the powers that be are concerned, quantity matters because it has a direct correlation with value.
 Google are all about directing web users to sites equipped to solve their problems and answer their questions.
 If it’s detected that a website is packed to bursting point with quality content, it’s of course going to benefit from strong exposure.
 By contrast, it’s naturally assumed that more compact sites cannot and do not bring the same level of value to the table.

 In contradiction to the rather gloomy picture painted above, it isn’t all a lost cause for smaller businesses.
-The key to success if looking to drive more web traffic lying in quality and consistency.
+The key to online success, if looking to drive more web traffic, lies in quality and consistency.
 If you simply do not have the time or the resources to produce and publish reams of content, it’s better to focus on producing smaller quantities of genuinely spectacular quality.
 This way, you’ll satisfy your existing customer base and stand to have your work shared far and wide.

 Even if you’re limited to posting just a couple of times per week, it’s still far better than nothing.
 The more high-quality content you put out, the bigger the benefits for your customers, your website and ultimately your business as a whole.